datasciencecampus/classifai/README.md

 $ python fast-api/main_api.py -t soc
 ```

 The URL for the available endpoint is then exposed on screen.
+Currently, the code processes some sample survey data; this can be updated at `data/example_survey_data.csv`.

 > [!CAUTION] HuggingFace-hosted embeddings are used by default.
 However, the EmbeddingHandler object can be updated (for now) by changing the `embedding_model_name` argument in the class `__init__` (e.g. the latest Google embedding model.)